loomnetwork/loom-sdk-documentation/docs/join-test-net.md

 # Deploy Truffle Example to a Testnet

 1. Make sure you have node and yarn/npm installed
-2. Obtain the testnet URL from [testnets-plasma](testsnets-plasma.html)
+2. Obtain the testnet URL from [PlasmaChain Testnets](testsnet-plasma.html) page
 3. Get the source:
     ```bash
     git clone https://github.com/loomnetwork/truffle-dappchain-example